-If you own a rental property or operate a small business, chances are you’ve heard the term capital cost allowance (CCA).
+If you own a rental property, want to claim employment expenses, or operate a small business, chances are you’ve heard the term capital cost allowance (CCA).
 But what is CCA exactly?
 How is it calculated?
 Understanding CCA starts with understanding how expenses are treated by the Canada Revenue Agency.

 Types of Expenses

 As a small business or rental property owner, you can deduct the expenses you pay to run your business or rental on your tax return.
 In the eyes of the CRA, these expenses are divided into two categories – current and capital.
 Current expenses usually reoccur after a short time while capital expenses have a long-lasting benefit.
 If you purchase a printer or your office, the printer itself would be considered a capital expense while the paper you use to print your documents would be considered a current expense.
 The cost of buying the printer and the cost of buying the paper are treated differently on your tax return.

 Current expenses can be deducted from your business’s income all at once in the year you incurred the expense.
 If you spent $100 on printer paper last year, the entire $100 can be claimed as an expense this year.
 On the other hand, capital expenses are deducted over time.
 If you spent $100 on the printer itself, only a portion of that amount can be claimed this year – the rest comes in future years.
 The amount you can claim per year is known as the capital cost allowance (CCA).
 Your per year claim depends on how your expense is classified by CRA.